alentoghostflame/StupidAlentoBot/README.md

 # StupidAlentoBot
-Discord bot that's stupid and made by me, Alento.
-Contains a modular framework relying on PyYAML and Discord.py, with multiple helpers for bot developers, and multiple modules for bot users.
+A Discord bot that's stupid and made by me, Alento.
+It contains a modular framework relying on PyYAML and Discord.py, with multiple helpers for bot developers, and multiple modules for bot users.

 ## Requirements